az1326/GH-senior-project/README.txt

 These JAR files should be executable on any machine that has at least Java 8 installed.
 Java 8 can be downloaded at https://www.java.com/en/download/.
 Double click or open the file to run it.
 Most operating systems will warn about running a file downloaded from the internet.
 On Macs, right click the file and click open to override system security.
-On Windows, confirm "Run" on the security pop-up.
+On Windows, confirm "Run" on the security pop-up.</html>